tgirke/GEN242/content/en/tutorials/cmdtocwl/cmdToCwl.md

     ## $stdout
     ## [1] "$(inputs.results_path.basename)/$(inputs.SampleName).txt"

-Next, let’s explore the *.yml* file, which provide the parameter values for all the components we describe above.
+Next, the structure and content of the `.yml` files will be introduced.
+The `.yml` file provides the parameter values for the `.cwl` components described above.

-For this simple example, we have three parameters defined:
+The following example defines three parameters.

 ``` r
 yaml::read_yaml(file.path(dir_path, "example_single.yml"))